ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

    | Prohibit   | Select only protocols/paths not providing the property, fail otherwise |

-When used on a connection, this type this type becomes a (read-only) Boolean representing whether the selected transport supports the requested feature.
+When used on a Connection, this type becomes a (read-only) Boolean representing whether the selected transport supports the requested feature.

 ## Transport Property Classification